Chaplain and Welfare Fellow

 My research focuses on the New Testament (especially the gospels and Acts) and other early Christian literature (especially the Apostolic Fathers and Christian Apocrypha).
 I am co-editor of two series of early Christian texts published by Oxford University Press: the Oxford Apostolic Fathers, and the Oxford Early Christian Gospel Texts.

-I am currently working on the reception of traditions about Jesus in the period after the New Testament, on Christian Apocrypha, and on the political context of early Christianity in the Roman Empire.
+I am currently working on the reception of traditions about Jesus in the period after the New Testament, on Christian Apocrypha, and on a guide to Choral Evensong as both an aesthetic experience and a form of Christian worship.
+It is provisionally entitled: Choral Evensong: for Atheists and Nones?

 Responsibilities as Chaplain and Welfare Fellow